March 15, 2011

 AME has some newer advantages (the H.264 codec is a win), though you'll have to determine the best options for your particular circumstance.
 One would hope that someday AME will mimic the AE Render Que more (or the long defunct Movie Cleaner Pro), and expose finer control over codec settings, especially for H.264.

-Don't forget that you can background render AE projects using Adobe Media Encoder (you can drag projects directly into the render list).
+Don't forget that you can background render AE projects using Adobe Media Encoder -- but you have to drag projects directly into the AME render list [even in CS6].
+Here's Harry:

 For more options and info on rendering in After Effects, see Background rendering with After Effects and other posts tagged render and background rendering.